3dct/vIQA/README.md

 Those values should be treated with caution as further testing is required.
 [^e]: The original metric supports RGB images only.
 This implementation can work with grayscale images by copying the luminance channel 3 times.
+[^f]: The Q-Measure is a special metric designed for CT images.
+Therefore it only works with 3D volumes.

 <!-- ## Documentation TODO: add link to documentation -->